1. Changing advice on building and fire safety and mortgages for leaseholders

-The new fund will provide reassurance to many residents, but we know that for others there will still be uncertainty.
-The new Government Fund is intended to help cover remediation costs for non-ACM cladding on buildings over 18 metres high where works are needed to upgrade or replace complex external wall systems.
-However, it unfortunately won’t cover all costs incurred by fire safety measures – for example, so far support has not been extended to cover important interim safety measures like fire watches and alarm systems that are in place on some buildings until remediation can be completed.
+The Building Safety Fund will provide reassurance to many residents, but we know that for others there will still be uncertainty.
+The Building Safety Fund is intended to help cover remediation costs for non-ACM cladding on buildings over 18 metres high where works are needed to upgrade or replace complex external wall systems.
+This fund does not cover other costs incurred by fire safety measures – for example, interim safety measures like fire watches and alarm systems that are in place on some buildings until remediation can be completed.
 Applications for such funding can now be made via the Government’s Waking Watch Relief Fund, (see section 8, below).

-It is important to note that money available via the Building Safety Fund is not unlimited, and given the scale of the task at hand, mean we remain concerned that the funding will not be enough to cover all costs across England – which, even in light of the increased funding, is still likely to be significantly more than the £1 billion pledged.
+It is important to note that money available via the Building Safety Fund is not unlimited, and given the scale of the task at hand, means we remain concerned that the funding will not be enough to cover all costs across England – which, even in light of the increased funding, is still likely to be significantly more than the £5 billion pledged.
 Challenges also remain over the availability of technical expertise and insurances required to undertake this work.

 We are continuing to work with our partners in the property sector and Government to help unlock these challenges.